Qalawun: Biography and rise to power

-The governor of Damascus, Sunqur al-Ashqar, did not agree with Qalawun's ascent to power and declared himself sultan.
+The governor of Damascus, Sunqur al-Ashqar, opposed Qalawun's ascent to power and declared himself sultan.
 Sunqur's claim of leadership, however, was repelled in 1280, when Qalawun defeated him in battle.
 In 1281, Qalawun and Sunqur reconciled as a matter of convenience when Abaqa Khan, head of the Ilkhanate, invaded Syria.
 Qalawun and Sunqur, working together, successfully repelled Abaqa's attack at the Second Battle of Homs.

 Barakah, Solamish, and their brother Khadir were exiled to al-Karak, the former Crusader castle.
 Barakah died there in 1280 (it was rumored that Qalawun had him poisoned), and Khadir gained control of the castle, until 1286 when Qalawun took it over directly.